parsimonhi/animCJK/README.md

 ## Decomposition system

-Character decompositions using a specific system to AnimCJK are stored in dictionaryJa.txt and dictionaryZhHans.txt).
+Character decompositions using a specific system to AnimCJK called "acjk" are stored in dictionaryJa.txt and dictionaryZhHans.txt.

-A decomposition starts with a character, followed by its number of stroke (which indicates that the character is not decomposed), or followed by an ideographic description character (which indicates that the character is decomposed).
+An "acjk" decomposition starts with a character, followed by its number of stroke (which indicates that the character is not decomposed), or followed by an ideographic description character (which indicates that the character is decomposed).
 The ideographic description character is followed by several component decompositions (3 for "⿲" and "⿳", 2 for ⿰","⿱","⿴","⿵","⿶","⿷","⿸","⿹","⿺" and "⿻).
 If a component has no corresponding character to represent it, its decomposition just starts with the ideographic description character.
 If a component has no corresponding character to represent it and no decomposition, its decomposition starts by a "?" followed by its number of stroke.